 Debt Securities Risk: The value of a debt security (and other income-producing securities, such as preferred stocks, convertible preferred stocks, equity-linked notes, and interests in income-producing trusts) changes in response to interest rate changes.
 In general, the value of a debt security is likely to fall as interest rates rise.
 This risk is generally greater for obligations with longer maturities or for debt securities that do not pay current interest (such as zero-coupon securities).
-Debt securities with floating interest rates can be less sensitive to interest rate changes, although, to the extent the Fund's income is based on short-term interest rates that fluctuate over short periods of time, income received by the Fund may decrease as a result of a decline in interest rates.
-In addition, the interest rates of floating rate loans typically only adjust to changes in shortterm interest rates; long-term interest rates can vary dramatically from short-term interest rates.
+Debt securities with floating interest rates can be less sensitive to interest rate changes, although, to the extent a Fund's income is based on short-term interest rates that fluctuate over short periods of time, income received by a Fund may decrease as a result of a decline in interest rates.
+In addition, the interest rates of floating rate loans typically only adjust to changes in short-term interest rates; long-term interest rates can vary dramatically from short-term interest rates.
 In response to an interest rate decline, debt securities that provide the issuer with the right to call or redeem the security prior to maturity may be called or redeemed.
-If a debt security is repaid more quickly than expected, the Fund may not be able to reinvest the proceeds at the same interest rate, reducing the potential for gain.
+If a debt security is repaid more quickly than expected, a Fund may not be able to reinvest the proceeds at the same interest rate, reducing the potential for gain.
 When interest rates increase or for other reasons, debt securities may be repaid more slowly than expected.
 As a result, the maturity of the debt instrument is extended, increasing the potential for loss.
-As of the date of this Prospectus, market interest rates in the United States are at or near historic lows, which may increase the Fund's exposure to risks associated with rising market interest rates.
+Beginning in March 2022, the U.S. Federal Reserve (the "Fed") began increasing interest rates and has signaled the potential for further increases.
+It is difficult to accurately predict the pace at which the Fed will increase interest rates any further, or the timing, frequency or magnitude of any such increases, and the evaluation of macroeconomic and other conditions could cause a change in approach in the future.
+Any such increases generally will cause market interest rates to rise, which will cause the value of a Fund's debt securities to fall.
 Rising market interest rates could have unpredictable effects on the markets and may expose fixed-income and related markets to heightened volatility, which could reduce liquidity for certain investments, adversely affect values, and increase costs.
-Increased redemptions may cause the Fund to liquidate portfolio positions when it may not be advantageous to do so and may lower returns.
-If dealer capacity in fixed-income and related markets is insufficient for market conditions, it may further inhibit liquidity and increase volatility in the fixedincome and related markets.
-Further, recent and potential future changes in government policy may affect interest rates.
+Increased redemptions may cause a Fund to liquidate portfolio positions when it may not be advantageous to do so and may lower returns.
+If dealer capacity in fixed-income and related markets is insufficient for market conditions, it may further inhibit liquidity and increase volatility in the fixed-income and related markets.
+Further, potential future changes in government policy may affect interest rates.